spryker/spryker-docs/docs/marketplace/dev/front-end/table-design/table-column-types/table-column-type-input.md

 ## Overview

-Table Column Input is an Angular Component that provides a field by rendering the `@spryker/input` component.
+Table Column Input is an Angular Component that renders a field using the `@spryker/input` component.

 Example usage of the Table Column Input in the `@spryker/table` config: